13 Silent Signs Your Home Is an Unhealthy Place to Live

 Your bathroom has poor ventilation

 Are you keeping the window open or using the fan when showering?
 You should!
 Excess moisture can not only cause your paint and wallpaper to detach, but it encourages mold, which can thrive and multiply indoors, damaging your house and potentially your health, according to the EPA.
-Make sure you correct these other mistakes you make when cleaning your bathroom.

 You’re using the wrong household cleaners